AlianaTang/GlycoNetworks/README.md

   <Spectra file path> is mandatory.
 Must be in MGF format, or ConvertToMgf.bat must be configured to convert to MGF format
   <Glycan database file path> is mandatory.
 Must be a text file of glycan compositions
   [Mass tolerance] is optional.
 Default is: 0.02 [Deltas] is optional.
-List of glycan deltas to consider, separated by commas
+List of glycan deltas to consider, separated by commas.
+You may also specify a delta mass
     Default is: all building blocks found in the glycan database, along with the disaccharide Hex-HexNAc This program knows the following deltas: Hex,HexNAc,Fuc,NeuAc,NeuGc,Pent,Phospho,Na,Acetyl,Hex-HexNAc
   ```